What we're about

 We are all volunteers of a Community based Charity organisation and have many years of experience in offering free Sahaja Yoga Meditation classes.
 All across the globe, many are seeking new sources of energy.

 Meanwhile, the most transformative energy of all is hiding in plain sight, within us.
 It's natural, sustainable, and infinitely renewable.
 It's called inner kundalini energy.
 And everyone already has it — everyone!.
 It is often likened to an inner feminine or motherly energy which automatically knows about us and what is needed to help us restore balance and harmony within our subtle being.
 It works spontaneously, effortlessly, organically and cannot be paid for.

 The classes are designed to help those attending get into a genuine meditative state, which can be felt tangibly.
 It is quite effortless and spontaneous.

 The free classes feature introductory talks, video's, practical workshops and general question and answer opportunities, making them perfect for seekers trying to establish a state of yoga, and they are available across London most evenings and throughout the UK.
 The idea is that you don't do yoga - you Achieve Yoga!

-Sahaja Yoga Meditation is a simple, time-honored technique.
+Sahaja Yoga Meditation is a simple, time-honoured technique.
 It helps those who enjoy it, reduce stress and increase wellness and health holistically.
-It brings better focus and helps people become more centered and better balanced.
+It brings better focus and helps people become more centred and better balanced.
 Anyone can do it.